Madge Tennent: Legacy

-The Fine Arts Museums of San Francisco, the Hawaii State Art Museum, the Honolulu Museum of Art, the National Museum of Women in the Arts (Washington, D. C.), and the Victoria and Albert Museum (London) are among the public collections holding works by Madge Tennent.
-The single largest intact collection of her works resides at the Isaacs Art Center, which in 2005 was named caretaker of the Tennent Art Foundation.
+Posthumous exhibitions

-Tennent's Hawaiian Pattern (1927) was featured in Encounters with Paradise, a seminal survey of Hawai‘i art mounted at the Honolulu Museum of Art in 1992; from July 2014 until January 2015, this important early work appeared alongside two other Tennent canvasses in the museum's Art Deco Hawai‘i exhibition.
-In September 2016, the Isaacs Art Center mounted a sweeping retrospective of Tennent's work that spanned over 40 works produced over five decades of her life.
-Titled Rhythm in the Round: The Modernism of Madge Tennent, the exhibition was the largest public show of the artist's work since 1976.
+Tennent's Hawaiian Pattern (1927) was featured in Encounters with Paradise, a seminal survey of Hawaiʻi art mounted at the Honolulu Museum of Art in 1992.
+From July 2014 until January 2015, this early work appeared alongside two other Tennent canvases in the museum's Art Deco Hawaiʻi exhibition.
+In September 2016, the Isaacs Art Center mounted a sweeping retrospective spanning over 40 works from five decades of the artist's career.
+Titled Rhythm in the Round: The Modernism of Madge Tennent, it was the largest public exhibition of her work since 1976.

+Collections

+The Fine Arts Museums of San Francisco, the Hawaii State Art Museum, the Honolulu Museum of Art, the National Museum of Women in the Arts (Washington, D.C.), and the Victoria and Albert Museum (London) are among the public institutions holding works by Tennent.
+Two Sisters of Old Hawaiʻi, in the collection of the Hawaii State Art Museum, is a characteristic example of her monumental paintings of Hawaiian women.
+The single largest intact collection of her works resides at the Isaacs Art Center, which in 2005 became caretaker of the Tennent Art Foundation collection.